(updated February 2020)

-With so much choice, and with so many great tools out there that simplify and automate the process, it saddens (and maddens) me that so many business websites remain badly designed, badly structured and offer little reason for visitors to return.
+With so much choice, and with so many great tools out there that simplify and automate the process, it saddens (and maddens) me to see so many business websites that remain badly designed, badly structured and offer little reason for visitors to return.

 Are You Losing Business, Thanks To Your Website?

 A few years ago, many websites consisted pretty much of identical content found in the product brochure.
-Little thought was given to user experience – navigation, visuals, and so on.
+Little thought was given to providing new information, let alone stuff like user experience – navigation, visuals, and so on.
 The company website sat there, gathering dust.
 It’s real purpose was as a counter-move to the competition having a website (which at the end of the day was as equally “brochureware” centric).